vladserkoff/DAIN-pytorch/readme.md

 dain = DAINLayer(num_inputs=...)
 ```

-Note that DAIN uses a sigmoid to scale the input, and it could easily saturate if your data hase large min-max difference, so either preprocess your data or choose initialization carefully by overriding `_init_weights` method.
+Note that DAIN uses a sigmoid to scale the input, and it could easily saturate if your data has a large min-max difference, so either preprocess your data or choose initialization carefully by overriding `_init_weights` method.

 ## TODO